We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The Diamondback Overdrive is one of Diamondback‘s most popular hardtail mountain bike lines.
 The reason is that the bikes are affordably priced and the bang you get for your buck is excellent as well.

-In total, there are four models in the Overdrive series, which are either entry-level to high-range models.
+In total, there are three models in the Overdrive series, which are either entry-level to high-range models.
 There used to be a fourth model too (Overdrive 2 X), but it has been discontinued.

 The Diamondback Overdrive 29 models are excellent both for the ultimate beginners and for those who already have some experience on the trails and want to upgrade to a better model.
 As you can guess from the name, all of them have 29″ wheels, which are getting quite popular on XC bikes nowadays.